 1.6 An email list increases your site’s valuation

-Apart from the fact that it gets valued higher due to higher monthly revenue, an email list is a bonus when it comes to selling your site.
+Apart from the fact that it gets valued higher due to higher monthly revenue, an email list is a bonus for selling your site.

-An email list is an asset on its own, and as you learned, there are many options that become available to you when you have grown a large subscriber base.
+An email list is an asset on its own, and as you learned, many options become available to you when you have grown a large subscriber base.

 Including an email list of thousands of people can make it more attractive to buyers, as well as increase your site’s valuation since you’re adding on another asset to it.